-- 1. The Director of Planning and Zoning may not accept an application of a variance to legalize a violation of this subtitle, including an unpermitted structure or other development activity until the Director of Planning and Zoning: - a) Issues a notice of violation; and - b) Assesses an administrative or civil penalty for the violation. - 2.
-The Director of Planning and Zoning may not approve an after-the-fact variance unless an applicant has: - a.
-Fully paid all administrative, civil and criminal penalties imposed under Natural Resources Article, §8-1808(c)(1)(iii)14-15 and (2)(i), Annotated Code of Maryland; - b.
-Prepared a restoration or mitigation plan, approved by the Director of Planning and Zoning, to abate impacts to water quality or natural resources as a result of the violation; and - c.
-Performed the abatement measures in the approved plan in accordance with the local Critical Area program. - 3.
-If the Board of Appeals denies the requested after-the-fact variance, then the Director of Planning and Zoning shall: - a.
-Order removal or relocation of any structure; and - b.
-Order restoration of the affected resources. - D. Conditions and mitigation.
+- 1. The Director of Planning and Zoning may not accept an application of a variance to legalize a violation of this subtitle, including an unpermitted structure or other development activity until the Director of Planning and Zoning: - a) Issues a notice of violation; and

+- Assesses an administrative or civil penalty for the violation.
+1 2 2.
+The Director of Planning and Zoning may not approve an after-the-fact variance unless an applicant has: 3 4 Fully paid all administrative, civil and criminal penalties imposed under 5 Natural Resources Article, §8-1808(c)(1)(iii)14-15 and (2)(i), Annotated 6 Code of Maryland; Prepared a restoration or mitigation plan, approved by the Director of 7 b.
+8 Planning and Zoning, to abate impacts to water quality or natural resources - as a result of the violation; and - Performed the abatement measures in the approved plan in accordance with the local Critical Area program. - If the Board of Appeals denies the requested after-the-fact variance, then the Director of Planning and Zoning shall: - Order removal or relocation of any structure; and - Order restoration of the affected resources. b. - Conditions and mitigation.